 - Benefits of the service – time saved, reduced costs, improvements made

-- Deliverables – what the customer can expect, e.g., a report, a certificate, 24 hour response
+- Deliverables – what the customer can expect, e.g., a report, a certificate, a particular end result such as a fixed car, 24-hour response

-As you can see, developing and marketing a service requires a different approach.
-Keep in mind that a service is intangible and that the service delivery is all about the people, including the customer who is often part of the service delivery process.
+As you can see, developing and marketing a service offering requires a different approach from traditional product marketing.
+Keep in mind that a service is intangible and that service delivery is all about people, in particular the customer.

 With thanks to Dee Davey of Creative Ideas Marketing for her original post.